davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 #### __Observability and Logging__ ####

 The chapter introduces the concept of logging as a way of providing __observability__ of the model. __Logging__ should be used to keep track of the model inputs and predictions and detect potential red flags, e.g.: a feature becoming unavailable, or notable shifts in the distributions.

-Next, introduces the concept of __tracing for ML Systems__, mentioning some tools:
+Next, introduces the concept of __tracing for ML Systems__, mentioning some tools.

-- Dapper
-- Zipkin
-- Jaeger

 #### __Model Decay__ ####